currinjs/CurrinJS/aio/content/guide/ajs-quick-reference.md

       </code-example>

-      In Angular, you create a component class.
+      In Currin, you create a component class.

       NOTE: If you are using TypeScript with AngularJS, you must use the `export` keyword to export the component class.